 Fear Games Psychopaths Play

-Robert Ressler tells the story of an interview he was having with a huge dangerous serial killer.
+Robert Ressler tells the story of an interview he was having with a dangerous serial killer.

-When he buzzed for the guard to come, nobody was showing up.
+When he buzzed for the guard to come, nobody showed up.

 And the prisoner had a field day scaring Ressler about how easily he could kill him.